ui5-community/wdi5/docs/locators.md

 ## controlType

-Specify a UI5 control by namespace for retrieval.
+Specify a UI5 control by its' API reference for retrieval.
 Typically not used standalone, but in combination with any other locator.

 ```javascript